-The consolidated financial statements were authorized for issue on May 24, 2017 by the directors of the Company.
+The consolidated financial statements were authorized for issue on December 20, 2017 by the directors of the Company.

-Statement of compliance and conversion to International Financial Reporting Standards
+Statement of compliance with International Financial Reporting Standards

 These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").